zhengshuai1001/JiKouCompany/README.md

 You don't have to be great to start, but you have to start to be great.

 Be weird.
 Your strangeness is your magic.

+On your journey through life, make sure your biography has at least one extraordinary chapter.